-Greg Newman specializes in handling complex insurance coverage-related matters, with an emphasis in third-party property-casualty issues in the construction, auto, and environmental arenas.
-Greg has served as regional counsel and national coordinating counsel for various insurance carriers.
-His practice includes the preparation of coverage opinions, reservations of rights and declination letters, as well as the litigation of insurance coverage matters, including declaratory relief, equitable contribution, and bad faith claims, from inception through trial.
+His practice includes the preparation of coverage opinions and position letters, as well as the litigation of insurance coverage matters, including declaratory relief, equitable contribution and bad faith claims, from inception through trial.
 Greg also has experience at the appellate level, including writ petitions and appeals.
-In addition, he provides coverage advice regarding personal and advertising injury claims.
-He is also experienced in the defense of individual and corporate insureds in all types of litigation, including tort and contract actions.

-Greg has lectured on a variety of insurance coverage and related issues and provides continuing legal education course instruction on important insurance topics.
-He also provides private seminars to insurers regarding claim handling issues and pre-litigation concerns, the drafting, interpretation and application of form and manuscript policies and endorsements, as well as current developments in the law that impact the insurance industry.
+Greg is often sought out to lecture on a variety of insurance coverage and related issues.
+He provides continuing legal education course instruction on important insurance topics.
+He also provides private seminars to insurers and TPAs regarding claim handling issues and pre-litigation concerns, the drafting, interpretation and application of form and manuscript policies and endorsements, as well as current developments in the law that impact the insurance industry.

 - Obtained outright dismissals of insurance company clients in multiple multi-million dollar construction defect, bad faith and contribution lawsuits throughout the United States without a penny being paid.